 Celebration of 108th anniversary of the Proclamation of Tibetan Independence Day, Students for a Free Tibet-India organised an event to mark the important date.
 Raise the Tibetan national Flag and Pin your Phayul.
 On a big map of Tibet, participants would pin a Tibetan national Flag on their homeland in Tibet.
 Raising the Tibetan national Flag, singing the Tibetan national Anthem and followed by celebrating 2nd day of Losar(Tibetan new year) was a day to rejoice!

-Students for a Free Tibet-India (SFT-India) organised “Majestic Walk”, a street show to commemorate the 107th anniversary of Tibetan Independence Day with the theme to highlight the Tibetan Cultural Resistance.
+Students for a Free Tibet-India (SFT-India) organized “Majestic Walk”, a street show to commemorate the 107th anniversary of Tibetan Independence Day with the theme to highlight the Tibetan Cultural Resistance.

-A public talk on Simla Convention 1914 was organised as part of the Independence Day celebration.
+A public talk on Simla Convention 1914 was organized as part of the Independence Day celebration.